Mobile Payment

 device.
 Some vendors don't store banking and

-stored on a chip.
-Even with these controls,
+a chip.
+Even with these controls, security risks

 While most traditional wallets are carried in a

-in your hand, placed on a table, or left next to a
+carried in your hand, placed on a table, or left

 Since wireless technology is used, it may be